BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 ![Testing Trophy: return on investment of the different forms of testing](/images/posts/2024-08-20-js-nation-react-summit-2024/testingTrophy.png)

-Eugene discribes the various steps to build a relibale testing strategy:
+Eugene describes the various steps to build a reliable testing strategy:

 - step 0: enable **static** linters and **type** checks
 - step 1: create **integration** tests for all happy and non-happy flows